hero media

 Wylie’s Baths, Coogee

-Established by Henry Wylie, a champion long distance and underwater swimmer in 1907, Wylie’s Baths underwent extensive restoration in 1995-97 and was heritage-listed in 2003.
-Swimming there is like being in an aquarium; the walls and floor are covered in lichen and seaweed, and lap swimmers disturb schools of tiny colourful fish.
-The constant intrusion of white water at high tide is a challenge, as the pool merges so completely with the ocean it’s like swimming in a washing machine on spin cycle.
+Established by Henry Wylie, a champion long distance and underwater swimmer in 1907, Wylie’s Baths underwent extensive restoration in the late nineties and was heritage-listed in 2003.
+Swimming here is like being in an aquarium; the walls and floor are covered in lichen and seaweed, and lap swimmers disturb schools of tiny colourful fish.
+The constant intrusion of white water at high tide is a challenge, as the pool merges so completely with the ocean it can be like being in a washing machine on spin cycle.

 Location: 48 Neptune Street, Coogee